WAE/coronavirus/README.md

 The following command will attempt to show the current statistics for the default country, iceland and norway:
 ```
-coronavirus.statistics.zsh iceland norway # lists statistics for the default country, iceland and norway
+coronavirus.statistics.zsh iceland norway # lists statistics for the default country, Iceland and Norway
 ```
 <!--coronavirus README.md EOF-->